seedstack/website/content/getting-started/distribution/index.md

 SeedStack modular design involves a lot of small modules that focus on a particular technology or scope.
 This enables you to cherry-pick the modules you really need for your projects and not more.
-It also allows us to update components independently, in their own lifecycle, without disruption to other parts of the stack.
+It also allows us to update components independently, in their own lifecycle, without disruption to other parts of the stack.<!--more-->

 Usually, managing projects with numerous dependent modules, each with their own lifecycle, can be a complex task.
 Not so much with the SeedStack distribution which **automatically handles the dependency management for you**.
 The main benefits of